rotarrares/NuclearSmackdown/replit.md

 The client is built with React and TypeScript, utilizing Three.js for 3D globe rendering and WebGL graphics.
 The application uses a component-based architecture with:

 - **3D Globe Rendering**: Three.js with React Three Fiber for the interactive spherical world map
-- **Geodesic Geometry**: Custom GlobeGeometry class implementing icosahedral subdivision for seamless tile coverage (~64,000 tiles total)
+- **Geodesic Geometry**: Custom GlobeGeometry class implementing icosahedral subdivision for seamless tile coverage (4,002 tiles total)
 - **State Management**: Zustand stores for game state, multiplayer connection, and audio management
 - **UI Framework**: Radix UI components with Tailwind CSS for styling
 - **Real-time Communication**: WebSocket client for multiplayer synchronization

-The globe uses a sophisticated geodesic polyhedron approach, subdividing an icosahedron into approximately 64,000 tiles (12 pentagons, ~63,990 hexagons) to create a mathematically perfect spherical tiling system with enhanced detail.
+The globe uses a sophisticated geodesic polyhedron approach, subdividing an icosahedron into approximately 4,000 tiles (12 pentagons, 3,990 hexagons) to create a mathematically perfect spherical tiling system.

 ### Backend Architecture
 The server implements a Node.js/Express architecture with WebSocket support for real-time gameplay: